12 Skin Conditions Commonly Found in Dogs

 Treatment of folliculitis may include oral antibiotics and antibacterial ointments.
 Check with your vet to be sure it isn’t anything more serious.

-A bacterial infection tends to manifest in puppies.
+A bacterial infection that tends to manifest in puppies.
 It causes pus-filled blisters that can burst open and spread.

 The blisters typically develop on the hairless portion of a dog’s tummy.
 It’s rarely serious and can often be treated with a topical solution.
 In a small number of cases, however, the infection can spread or persist.